Skip to main content Skip to footer

 Rent and service charges

 We review your rent and service charges at the beginning of each year.
-By the end of February, you will receive a personal letter in the post which tells you your rent and service charge.
+In February, we will write to you to tell you your new rent and service charge.

 Any rents are invested into our homes and the services we provide.